smythp/intro-command-line/sections/data.md

 ```
 Luckily, once you've navigated to the that `projects` folder in the command line, this direct file path should appear on the top of your command line shell and you can type it out into this command--beginning with "/c/".

-### Interlude for Jojo's favorite command line feature: tab completion.

-When you are navigating in the command line, typing folder and file names can seem to go against the promise of easier communication with your computer.
-Here comes `tab` completion, stage right.
-So far, I've been asking you to type everything carefully, paying close attention to your spelling.
-The way tab completion works is that it fills in—*correctly*—the remaining characters of a file you begin typing.
-It only works from the point that a file name is distinct—so if you have intro-to-command-line1.txt and intro-to-commandline2.txt, it will only go as far as it can.
-This trick can help immensely as it will only work if the file already exists.
-So you can type as much of the file name that is unique within that directory, and `tab` complete the rest!

 ### Viewing data in the command line

 Try using `cat` to look at the data.
 You'll find it all goes by too fast to get any sense of it.
 (You can click `Control` and `C` on your keyboard to cancel the output if it's taking too long.)